 Suzanne Glass joined Collins Counseling & Associates in June of 2021.
 She holds an MBA from the University of North Florida and earned her Masters of Science degree in Clinical and Mental Health from the University of South Alabama in 2016.
 Her specialty areas include Eating Disorders and Body Image Issues, Suzanne specializes in Eating Disorders, Body Image Issues, Self-Esteem, and other Women’s Issues.

-As a Mobile counselor, Suzanne believes in beginning every session with an open mind and allowing the clients’ needs to determine which of her many different treatment modalities is best.
+Suzanne believes in beginning every session with an open mind and allowing the clients’ needs to determine which of her many different treatment modalities is best.
 She is highly trained in Enhanced Cognitive Behavioral Therapy (CBT-E), one of the leading and most promising treatment methods for eating disorders.
 Her goal in each session is to create a positive and safe environment where clients can process their emotions and improve the way they view themselves and the rest of the world.

 Suzanne’s large and happy family keeps her equally busy in her spare time.
 She and her husband, Glenn, share five beautiful children: Isabelle (19), Gabi (17), Houston (13) Vivian (6), and Grant (5).
 They also have two dogs, Lily and Luxe, and a cat named Sox.
 Suzanne also enjoys cooking, traveling, shopping, being outdoors, and spending time with her amazing girlfriends.